Skip to Content

 ITC and CIC hearing aids (In the Canal and Completely in the Canal)

-These are small and discreet, fitting partially or entirely within the ear canal.
-They are suitable for mild to moderate sensorineural hearing loss and offer cosmetic advantages due to their inconspicuous design.
+These are all small models that are either partially or fully fit within the ear canal.
+They are suitable for mild to moderate sensorineural hearing loss and those who want prioritise discretion.
+However, there may be a technology limitations due to their size and extra maintenance might be needed due to sitting deeper in the canal.

 Related reading: Discover CIC hearing aids